helrond/staticAid/README.md

 staticAid comes with bash scripts which will build the site in three different ways.
 In the Docker container in this repository, those scripts are installed in /usr/local/bin.
 If staticAid is deployed differently, you will need to find a way to make these scripts executable on the system.

+staticAid can produce either full HTML pages, or HTML snippets (page content without enclosing `html` or `body` tags) which can be embedded in existing pages.
+To generate embedded content, use the `*-embedded` version of the commands below.

-You have three options for building the HTML site using Jekyll.
+There are three options for building the HTML site using Jekyll.
 In all cases, Jekyll will place the generated site in `build/site/`.

 #### Build without updating data

-Running `static-aid-build` will build the site based on the data currently in the `build/data` directory.
+Running `static-aid-build` or `static-aid-build-embedded` will build the site based on the data currently in the `build/data` directory.

 #### Update data then build site

-Running `static-aid-update` will fetch JSON for resource records, resource record trees and archival objects from ArchivesSpace using `static_aid/get_json.py` and save it in your `build/data` directory, then will build the site based on that data.
+Running `static-aid-update` or `static-aid-update-embedded` will fetch JSON for resource records, resource record trees and archival objects from ArchivesSpace using `static_aid/get_json.py` and save it in your `build/data` directory, then will build the site based on that data.